Colorectal cancer

 • Low intake of dietary fiber (e.g., from cereals, legumes, fruits, and vegetables).

-The best recipe against colorectal cancer is: enough exercise (preferably 30 to 60 minutes daily), reasonable body weight, healthy diet with sufficient fiber (preferably at least 30 grams daily), little alcohol and no smoking.
+The best recipe against bowel cancer is: sufficient exercise (preferably 30 to 60 minutes a day), a reasonable body weight, a healthy diet with sufficient fiber (preferably at least 30 grams a day), little alcohol and no smoking.
 This lifestyle statistically prevents about seven out of ten cases of colorectal cancer in men and four out of ten in women.

 • Blood or mucus in or on the stool